freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/passing-values-to-functions-with-arguments.english.md

 ## Description
 <section id='description'>
-<dfn>Parameters</dfn> are variables that act as placeholders for the values that are to be input to a function when it is called.
+<dfn>Parameters</dfn> are variables that act as placeholders for the values that are to be inputted to a function when it is called.
 When a function is defined, it is typically defined along with one or more parameters.
 The actual values that are input (or <dfn>"passed"</dfn>) into a function when it is called are known as <dfn>arguments</dfn>.
 Here is a function with two parameters, <code>param1</code> and <code>param2</code>:

 ```js